paradigmxyz/reth/docs/crates/discv4.md

     }
 ```

 During this process, a new `NetworkManager` is created through the `NetworkManager::new()` function, which starts the discovery protocol through a handful of newly spawned tasks.
-Lets take a look at how this actually works under the hood.
+Let's take a look at how this actually works under the hood.

 [File: crates/net/network/src/manager.rs](https://github.com/paradigmxyz/reth/blob/1563506aea09049a85e5cc72c2894f3f7a371581/crates/net/network/src/manager.rs#L89)
 ```rust ignore